-Dylan Esch is a civil litigation associate working out of Gowling WLG's Calgary office.
+Dylan Esch is a civil litigation partner working out of Gowling WLG's Calgary office.
 He practises in the areas of mortgage foreclosures (primarily on behalf of large lending institutions in a commercial and residential context), collections, bankruptcy, insolvency and restructuring, commercial tenancy and fraud.

 Mortgage Recovery, Unsecured Lending and Collections